-✤ 90th percentile value in copper monitoring.
+- ★ 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for copper.

-★★ 90th percentile value in lead monitoring.
+No locations exceeded the action level for copper. - 90th percentile value in lead monitoring.
 Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for lead.

-★ ★ Reported value is the highest measurement for disinfection byproducts in the distribution system.
-Values in the range are individual measurements.

-▲ Measured at representative locations within the distribution system.
+No locations exceeded the action level for lead. - Reported value is the highest locational, annual average of quarterly measurements for disinfection by-products in the distribution system.
+Values in the range are individual measurements. - + Chromium was detected only in the Peagler Wells in New Milford and the Brook Acres Wells in Brookfield. - ▲ Measured at representative locations within the distribution system.

+HEALTH EFFECTS

+Sodium: If you have been placed on a sodium-restricted diet, please inform your physician that our water may contain as much as 55.5 ppm of sodium.